micene09/scarlett/docs/contribute.md

 # How to contribute

 1. Fork this repo
-1. `npm i` or `yarn` to install packages
+2. `npm i` to install packages
-1. Have fun with coding
+3. Have fun with coding
-1. Submit a Pull Request!
+4. Submit a Pull Request!

 ## Testing